Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 ZMQ dependencies (can be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF` on the cmake command line):

     sudo dnf install zeromq-devel

+User-Space, Statically Defined Tracing (USDT) dependencies (provides the tracepoint library, can be disabled by passing `-DENABLE_TRACING=OFF` on the cmake command line):

+    sudo dnf install systemtap

 To build with Qt 5 you need the following: